 Changes to Community Management

-In response to comments and feedback we’ve been receiving from our community users, we at Oro, for the last month, have been striving to improve the management of our communities across channels.
+In response to comments and feedback we’ve been receiving from our community users, we at Oro, for the last month, have been striving to improve Oro community management across channels.
 We highly value the feedback provided by our members and we hope this blog post clearly outlines the current improvements in progress and new resources available to our valued community.

 Possibly the most important change we’ve made is our workflow for handling issues.
 We now classify all incoming issues into three categories, and mark them with respective tags, so the status of the issue is clearly visible not only for the author, but for every community member willing to help or contribute to a fix.